Lake Vermilion Minnesota Muskie Fishing

 Lake Vermilion Minnesota Muskie fishing has gone through a typical growth curve.
 “Seasoned” Lake Vermilion anglers recall a time when they never saw another boat tossing “big baits.”
 As stories of big muskies and the high likelihood of success spread, interest in Muskie Fishing on Minnesota’s Lake Vermilion sky-rocketed, especially during the years surrounding the 2004 “Simply Fishing” record purse tournament.
 We were fortunate to host the Tournament Champs, Jason Long and Dan Wojtucik, as well as several other top 10 finishers.
 As the novelty of Lake Vermilion as the premier Minnesota Muskie lake has evolved over the years, musky fishing traffic has matured to a more comfortable level.

-The most recent MN Department of Natural Resources Lake Vermilion Lake Survey found the average Lake Vermilion muskie trap net catch to be 45″ for the eastern portion of Lake Vermilion; 13% of the muskie were over 50″ long.
+The MN Department of Natural Resources Lake Vermilion Lake Survey found the average Lake Vermilion muskie trap net catch to be 45″ for the eastern portion of Lake Vermilion; 13% of the muskie were over 50″ long.
 Along the same lines, for Everett Bay Lodge fishing guests this past season, 17% of reported muskies crossed the 50″ mark.
 We have been happy to share in the excitement that many guests have experienced when they have caught their 1st Muskie or their Personal Record Muskie.
 Lake Vermilion boasts a 60″ musky caught in 2011.

 Along with “first ” and “best” catches, some other impressive Everett Bay Lodge Lake Vermilion Muskie trips include:

 – 19 muskies for three boats in one evening.

 – 9 muskies for one boat in one day.